Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Introduction

 \section{Introduction}

-Visual language models have achieved impressive progress in basic tasks such as image description and visual question answering.
-However, they still struggle with complex visual tasks that require multi-step reasoning\citep{lu2023mathvista,zhang2024ing}.
-One key reason is the scarcity of high-quality multimodal reasoning datasets\citep{chen2025bring}, which limits their ability to match the advanced reasoning capabilities demonstrated by language models\citep{guo2025deepseek,yang2024qwen2,zhao-etal-2024-exploring-compositional}.
+Vision language models have achieved impressive progress in basic tasks such as image description and vision question answering.
+However, they still struggle with diverse and complex tasks that require multi-step reasoning in real-world scenarios \citep{lu2023mathvista,zhang2024ing}.
+One key reason is that vision-language RL primarily focused on narrow domains, mainly including geometry \citep{peng2024multimath, zhang2024mavis} and chart reasoning \citep{he2024distill}, as shown in Table~\ref{tab:reasoning_datasets_cmp}.
+This leaves broader training scenarios underexplored, limiting the exploration and learning of VLMs through RL \citep{lu2023mathvista,liu2025synlogic,jiang2024logicpro,zhao-etal-2024-exploring-compositional}.

-To obtain high-quality multimodal reasoning data, the current data construction methods are mainly divided into two categories: human expert supervision and automated synthesis.
-Human supervision methods face either data scarcity \citep{peng2024multimath,lu2023mathvista} or high annotation costs\citep{lu2023mathvista}.
-Automated approaches using neural networks \citep{lu2021inter,he2024distill} cannot guarantee reasoning accuracy, while symbolic engines \citep{trinh2024solving,zhang2024mavis} are often domain-specific with high transfer costs.
-In summary, existing methods cannot simultaneously meet the needs of reasoning data in terms of scale, quality, and low cost.
-Table~\ref{tab:reasoning_datasets_cmp} provides a comparison of existing vision language reasoning datasets.